ShubhamJagtap2000/Data-Structures-and-Algorithms/OOP/Constructors & Destructors/README.md

 # What is a Destructor?

-- A destructor is a member function whic destructs or deletes an object.
+- A destructor is a member function which destructs or deletes an object.

 ## Destructor is called when...